scala/docs.scala-lang/sips/pending/_posts/2013-05-31-improved-lazy-val-initialization.md

 - it requires usage of `identityHashCode` that is stored for every object inside object header.
 - as global arrays are used to store monitors, seemingly unrelated things may create contention.
 This is addressed in detail in evaluation section.

-Both not expanding monitors and usage of `idetityHashCode` interact with each other, as both of them operate on the object header.
+Both absence of monitors expansion and usage of `idetityHashCode` interact with each other, as both of them operate on the object header.
 [12] presents the compete graph of transitions between possible states of object header.
 What can be seen from this transition graph is that in contended case versions V2-V5 were promoting object into the worst case, the `heavyweight monitor` object, while the new scheme only disables biasing.
 Note that under schemes presented here, V2-V5, this change only happens in case of presence of contention and happens per-object.

-### Non-thread safe lazy vals ###
+### Non-threadsafe lazy vals ###
 While the new versions introduce speedups in contended case, they do generate complex bytecode and this may lead to new scheme being less appropriate for lazy vals that are not used in concurrent setting.
 In order to perfectly fit this use-case we propose to introduce an encoding for single-threaded lazy vals that is very simple and very efficient:

     final class LazyCell {